 Sites are $26 per night and reservations can be made up to 11 months in advance through Reserve America, or call 1-800-326-3521.

-Like all state parks, a few sites cannot be reserved and are set aside for walk-ups on a first-come, first-serve basis.
+Like all state parks, a few sites are set aside for walk-ups on a first-come, first-serve basis.
 This is a popular campground for snowbirds, who reserve sites well in advance, but there are often cancellations as itineraries change, so monitor the reservation calendar at ReserveAmerica carefully.

-There are more than 15 miles of unpaved, interconnected hiking and biking trails that wind through scrub and pine flatwoods, but the biggest attraction may be a paved rail-trail that cuts through the eastern side of the park.
+There are more than 15 miles of interconnected off-road trails for hikers and bicyclists that wind through scrub and pine flatwoods, but the biggest attraction may be a paved rail-trail that cuts through the eastern side of the park.

 Oscar Scherer is the midway point of the 11-mile Legacy Trail, making it an ideal access point for bicyclists wishing to go in either direction, north towards Sarasota or south to Venice.
 The trail is one of many in Central and West Florida along old, abandoned railroad beds.
 The Legacy Trail is straight and level and paved.

 Off-road cyclists can cruise right on by the paved trail and enjoy challenging unpaved trails.
-The 5-mile Yellow Trail can be difficult because of the soft sugar sand, but once you’ve had enough, you can veer off onto one of the many park service roads that intersect the trail.
-These service roads allow you to create your own adventure through park.
+The 5-mile Yellow Trail can be difficult because of the soft sugar sand, but once you’ve had enough, you can veer off onto one of many park service roads that intersect the trail.

-Two trails – the Lester Finley Trail and the South Creek Nature Trail – are set aside exclusively for hikers.
+Two trails – the Lester Finley Trail and the South Creek Nature Trail – are restricted to hikers.
 The Finley trail meanders through a hardwood hammock along South Creek and is barrier-free, making it comfortable for those with disabilities.
 It’s about a half-mile long and takes about 20 minutes round trip.
 The South Creek Nature Trail is also half-mile long and is near the Nature Center.

-The South Creek kayak and canoe trail does not appear in a lot of guidebooks, but it does offer a picturesque paddle through the park, and it i directly accessible from a large number of Oscar Scherer camp sites.
+The South Creek kayak and canoe trail does not appear in a lot of guidebooks, but it does offer a picturesque paddle through the park.

-South Creek is tidal, a mix of fresh and salt water, a brackish stream that winds through a changing habitat.
-Inland, experience giant leather ferns and cabbage palms, giving way to saltwater mangrove forest as you near the Intracoastal waterway.
+South Creek is tidal, a mix of fresh and salt water, weaving through a changing habitat.
+Inland, experience giant leather ferns and cabbage palms, giving way to saltwater mangrove forest as you get closer to the Intracoastal waterway.
 Along the way, enjoy flocks of wading birds, alligators and even otters.

 This section of the Intracoastal was not very busy on the days we were out, so we were able to enjoy our paddle without interference from motorboats.
 The barrier island is lightly populated Casey Key.
-Travelling north on the Intracoastal, you’ll see a one-lane bridge and the Casey Key Marina, which is also home of the Casey Key Fish House and Tiki Bar.
+Traveling north on the Intracoastal, you’ll pass a one-lane bridge and the Casey Key Marina, which is also home of the Casey Key Fish House and Tiki Bar.

 Oscar Scherer State Park